nine7nine/n7n-AGS-Shell/README.md

 config (media stuff, screenrecord, redundancy from multiple widgets, etc) AND I've done away with the Shell managing Hyprland settings && relying explicitly on things like swww.

-So if you have practical improvements, bugfixes or something interesting (functionally) -- it's possible that I may be interested in your contributions.
-While This Shell is Tablet Centric, it's also 'general purpose' and disabling tablet specific features is as simple is commenitng out a couple of LOC, not using Hyprgrass and removing a few settings from Hyprland.conf.
+So if you have practical improvements, bugfixes or something interesting (functionally) -- it is possible that I may be interested in your contributions.
+While this shell is tablet-centric, it is also 'general purpose' and disabling tablet specific features is as simple is commenitng out a couple of LOC, not using Hyprgrass and removing a few settings from Hyprland.conf.

 Lastly, if you want any pointers - feel free to ask.